Inflectra/spira-documentation/docs/Spira-User-Manual/Test-Set-Management.md

 ![](img/Test_Case_Management_218.png)

 If you have **test configuration sets** defined in your product, you can assign them to a specific Test Set and use them for both manual and automated testing by setting the **Configuration** dropdown value.
-If you have a test configuration associated with the test set, when you execute the test set, SpiraPlan will generate a test run entry for each of the test configuration entries multiplied by each of the test cases in the set.
+If you have a test configuration associated with the test set, when you execute the test set, Spira will generate a test run entry for each of the test configuration entries multiplied by each of the test cases in the set.

 The Description section contains the long, formatted description of the test set.
 You can enter rich text or paste in from a word processing program or web page.